Gkrumbach07/docker-py-kaldi-asr/README.md

 To call the API service it is best to set up a client script which will automatically convert audio files / mic audio to raw vector data.
 In this repo under the recorder folder, there is a client script that can be run to automate calling the API.
 You can run this script locally or as a service on OpenShift using the client simulator.

-Set up the pip environment with `pipenv install` in the `/recorder` subdirectory.
+If running locally, set up the pip environment with `pipenv install` in the `/recorder` subdirectory.
 There are three ways you can use this script.
 - Live decoding
 - Wav file decoding
 - Simulating a client